 The vehicle must have a wingspan of less than 2.5 ft., a fuselage length of less than 2 ft., and a height of less than 6 in.
-This is to ensure the vehicle fits in the container used to transport it to the upper level of the competition area for launch.
+This is to ensure the vehicle can be transported to the upper level of the competition area for launch.